mysteryx93/AviSynthShader/README.md

 Output: The clip index where to write the output of this shader, between 1 and 9.
 Default is 1 which means it will be the output of ExecuteShader.
 If set to another value, you can use it as the input of another shader.
 The last shader in the chain must have output=1.
 Width, Height: The size of the output texture.
 Default = same as input texture.
 Precision: While processing precision is set with ExecuteShader, this allows processing certain shaders with a different precision.
+Defines: List of pre-compilation constants to set for HLSL files, separated by ';'.
+Ex: "Kb=0.114;Kr=0.299;"

 #### ExecuteShader(cmd, Clip1-Clip9, Clip1Precision-Clip9Precision, Precision, OutputPrecision, PlanarOut)
 Executes the chain of commands on specified input clips.